Improved Parallel Algorithms for Baumslag Groups: Conjugacy in

-\begin{proposition} For every fixed $g \in \BGq$ the following is in \Tc{1}: \ynproblem{A word $w \in \Sigma^{*}$.}{Is $g \sim_{\BGq} w$?} \end{proposition}
+\begin{proposition} For every fixed $g \in \BGq$ the following is in $\uTC{1}$: \ynproblem{A word $w \in \Delta^*$.}{Is $g \sim_{\BGq} w$?} \end{proposition}

-\begin{proof}[of \cref{prop: ResultConj}] By \cref{cor:CPgeneric}, we only need to consider the case that $g = (r,m) \in \BSq$.
-By conjugating with some power of $(0,1) \in \BSq$, we may assume that $r \in \Z$ and $q$ does not divide $r$.
-Moreover, using \cref{cor:TC1} and \cref{lem:cyclicallyReduce} we can Britton-reduce the input word $w$ leading to a \redpc for $(s,n) \in \BSq$ (if the cyclic reduction of $w$ is not in $\BSq$, we know that $w$ is not conjugate to $g$).
-Again by conjugating with some power of $ (0,1)$, we may assume that $s \in \Z$ and $q$ does not divide $s$ (indeed, if $(U,E)$ is the power circuit representation of $s$, we only need to set $E=0$).
+\begin{proof} By the semi-direct product representation introduced in \cref{sec:BSgroups}, we only need to consider the case that $g = t^ka^rt^m \in \BSq$.
+By conjugating with $t^{-k}$, we may assume that we can write $g=(r,m)$ with $r \in \Z$ and $q$ does not divide $r$.
+Moreover, using \iffull \cref{cor:TC1} \else \cref{thm:TC1PC} \fi and \cref{lem:cyclicallyReduce} we can (cyclically) Britton-reduce the input word $w$ leading to a \redpc for $w =_{\BGq} t^\ell a^st^n \in \BSq$ (if the cyclic reduction of $w$ is not in $\BSq$, we know that $w$ is not conjugate to $g$).
+By \cref{thm:TC1PC} this is possible in $\uTC{1}$.
+Again by conjugating with $ t^{-\ell}$, we may assume that we can write $w=_{\BGq} (s,n)$ with $s \in \Z$ and $q$ does not divide $s$.
+In the following, we use the representation of $\BSq$ as semi-direct product.

 Now, first assume that $m \neq 0 $ and $(r,m)\not\sim_{\BSq} (0,m)$.
 By replacing $g$ and $(s,n)$ by their inverses if necessary, we may assume $m\geq 1$.
-Hence, by \cite[Proposition 5]{DiekertMW2016SI}, we have $(r,m)\sim_{\BGq} (s,n) $ if and only if $(r,m)\sim_{\BSq} (s,n)$.
-By \cite[Equation (5)]{DiekertMW2016SI}, we know that the latter holds if and only if $m=n$ and there is some $k \in \interval{0}{m-1}$ such that $r\cdot \pcBase^k \equiv s \mod (\pcBase^m - 1)$.
-Now, as $(\pcBase^m - 1)$ is a constant, we can compute $r \bmod (\pcBase^m - 1)$ and $s \bmod (\pcBase^m - 1)$ by \cref{prop:modulo}.
+Hence, by \cref{prop:nixH}, we have $(r,m)\sim_{\BGq} (s,n) $ if and only if $(r,m)\sim_{\BSq} (s,n)$.
+By \cref{prop:nixH}, we know that the latter holds if and only if $m=n$ and there is some $k \in \interval{0}{m-1}$ such that $r\cdot \pcBase^k \equiv s \mod (\pcBase^m - 1)$.
+Now, as $(\pcBase^m - 1)$ is a constant, we can compute $r \cdot \pcBase^k \bmod (\pcBase^m - 1)$ and $s \bmod (\pcBase^m - 1)$ by \cref{lem:moduloPowerOfTwoConstant}.
 As there are only a constant number of possibilities for $k$ we can check for all of them whether $r\cdot \pcBase^k \equiv s \mod (\pcBase^m - 1)$.